rchiechi/fipshift/README.md

 # fipshift
-Time shift the FIP MP3 icecast stream for listening from a different time zone.
+Time shift the FIP AAC icecast stream for listening from a different time zone.

 # usage
 `./fipshift.py -d <delay time in hours>`